mjosaarinen/hilabliss/README.md

 # Features

 * 100% written by me (albeit I admit peeking at reference code occasionally).
-* A self-contained (only requires standard libmath!), portable, clean.
+* A self-contained implementation (only requires standard libmath!), portable, clean.
 * SHA3 for hashing and random oracle stuff.
-* Number Theoretic Transforms for the negacyclic rings.
+* Number Theoretic Transforms for negacyclic rings.
 * A binary-search Discrete Gaussian Gaussian sampler, which only has 64 bits of precision however.
 This is basically a demonstrator.
 * A semi-secure PRNG called "notrand" for completeness, also using SHA3.